 Indeed, Indigenous people's knowledge about their local physical and social environment has frequently been documented, communicated, and interrogated outside an Indigenous context and knowledge systems.
 Nakata noted in 2002 that the "... push to describe and document Indigenous knowledge is gaining momentum without any commensurate interest in the epistemological study of Indigenous Knowledge systems."
 While this situation is arguably changing, it remains the case that non-Indigenous knowledge is frequently disseminated in the context of primarily non-indigenous knowledge systems; in contrast, Indigenous knowledge is frequently decoupled from its cultural context.
-We therefore draw a distinction between data that is derived from Indigenous knowledge about space, and Indigenous knowledge of or from place.
-Knowledge of place is grounded in Indigenous knowledge systems, including ways of sharing, renewing, respecting, and honoring knowledge.
+We therefore draw a distinction between data that is derived from Indigenous knowledge systems, including ways of sharing, renewing, respecting, and honoring knowledge.